wpilibsuite/frc-docs/source/docs/hardware/sensors/serial-buses.rst

 ------

 .. image:: images/roborio/roborio-rs-232.svg
+   :alt: Location of the RS-232 port on the roboRIO.

 .. image:: images/serial-buses/rs232-pinout.png
+   :alt: roboRIO RS-232 port pin specifcations.

 To communicate to peripheral devices over RS-232, each pin should be wired to its corresponding pin on the device.